 In very rare circumstances, if a victim requests that charges be dismissed, a prosecutor may agree to do so.
 Normally, the victim of a crime does not have the power to control whether a criminal case moves forward.
 It is the state or government that “presses charges” and the victim cannot decide “not to press charges.”
 However, a prosecutor has discretion to consider what constitutes justice in a case and the prosecutor is required to do what is just in criminal cases.
 This means that a prosecutor might decide to dismiss a sexual assault case at the victim’s request because testifying at trial would cause the victim such emotional harm that the long term effects would be more devastating than the rape itself.

 When thinking about getting charges dismissed, most of the time people are concerned with not going to trial or entering a plea, as the above scenarios explain.
 But there's another way to get charges dismissed, even if the case has gone to trial and the defendant has lost.
-A convicted defendant who wins his case on appeal can sometimes secure an order from the appellate court that the lower court (the trial court) dismiss the case or enter a judgment of acquittal (rather than retry it).
+A convicted defendant who wins his case on appeal can sometimes secure an order from the appellate court that the lower court (the trial court) dismiss the case after conviction or enter a judgment of acquittal (rather than retry it).

 An order to dismiss a case can occur when the appellate court, having reversed the conviction on the grounds of a bad search or arrest, examines what's left of the case and determines that there is not enough evidence to warrant another trial.
 For example, if the case is overturned based on insufficient evidence to support the defendant's arrest (and no other evidence suggests that the defendant would have been arrested anyway for this crime), the court may conclude that there is no remaining evidence to tie the defendant to the crime.